laravel-enso/documentation/docs/backend/categories.md

 routes, controllers, resources, index table, etc
 - provides CRUD functionality for the `Category` model
 - defines the relationships with a parent category as well as multiple child categories
-- the Enso `Company` model is used for the manufacturer, suppliers and default supplier relationships;
-`dynamic methods` are added on the `Company` for the reverse relationships. via the `EnumServiceProvider`
 - a `CategoryFactory` is included and can be published
+- the `Category` model also supports dynamic methods

 ## Usage